3C4D/SITE/src/content/posts/thm_ny_flankees/index.md

 We have to go blind !

-After a few tries, I didn't managed to open myself a reverse shell with a single command, I don't know why.
+After a few tries, I didn't manage to open myself a reverse shell with a single command, I don't know why.
 But I have a strategy.

 We can test that the backend can communicate with us :
 - Opening an http server on the attacking machine
 - Curl the server from the victim

-The server send the request :
+The server sends the request :
 ![image](/images/thm_ny_flankees//answer.png)

 We will now make the victim server download a python file and execute it for us to have a